embabel/agent-gen/README.md

 Contains:
 - `MetaAgent`: main class for prompt-driven code generation
 - `LLMClient`: pluggable interface to call any LLM provider thru Embabel Agent API
-- `AgentContext`: MCP data class
+- `AgentContext`: agent generation context data class
 - `ToolRegistry`: dynamic tool discovery
 - Prompt templates and utilities

-Use this module **standalone** in other Kotlin applications or libraries.
+Use this module in other Kotlin applications or libraries.

 ---